addisonpolcyn/MiniJava-Compiler/README.md

 Identifier ::= IDENTIFIER

-> **Note:** These MiniJava grammar rules are from [http://www.cs.tufts.edu/~sguyer/classes/comp181-2006/minijava.html](http://www.cs.tufts.edu/~sguyer/classes/comp181-2006/minijava.html) and may be share or not share similarities with this MiniJava Compiler.
+> **Note:** These MiniJava grammar rules are from [http://www.cs.tufts.edu/~sguyer/classes/comp181-2006/minijava.html](http://www.cs.tufts.edu/~sguyer/classes/comp181-2006/minijava.html) and may share or not share similarities with this MiniJava Compiler.